 Base64 encoding explained

-Base64 is a binary-to-text encoding scheme that represents arbitrary binary data using a set of 64 printable ASCII characters.
-The core idea is simple: take binary data that might contain bytes hostile to text-based protocols (null bytes, control characters, anything above 127), and re-encode it so every byte in the output is a safe, printable character.
-The cost is a ~33% increase in size -- three input bytes become four output characters1.
+Base64 is a binary-to-text encoding that maps arbitrary bytes to 64 printable ASCII characters.
+Take any binary blob -- encrypted payloads, images, certificate data -- and re-encode it so every byte in the output is a harmless printable character.
+The trade-off is size: three input bytes become four output characters, a ~33% expansion1.

-When the MIME standard arrived in November 1996 (RFC 2045 by Ned Freed and Nathaniel Borenstein), it adopted Base64 as one of its content transfer encodings and brought it to mainstream email4.
-That's the version most people encounter first -- the one that lets you attach a PDF to an email.
+PEM went through several revisions -- RFC 1040 (1988), RFC 1113 (1989), RFC 1421 (February 1993)3 -- but the core encoding barely changed.
+When MIME arrived in November 1996 via RFC 2045 by Ned Freed and Nathaniel Borenstein, it adopted Base64 as a content transfer encoding and brought it to mainstream email4.
+That's the version most developers encounter first.

-The encoding operates on groups of three bytes at a time.
-Three bytes is 24 bits.
-Those 24 bits get split into four 6-bit groups.
-Each 6-bit group (a value from 0 to 63) is then used as an index into the Base64 alphabet:
+The algorithm processes input in groups of three bytes -- 24 bits total.
+Those 24 bits split into four 6-bit groups, and each group (a value from 0 to 63) indexes into the Base64 alphabet1:

 • Values 0--25: A through Z